valence-corp/sprite/docs/_tutorials/4_transactions.md

 filename: 4_transactions.md
 ---

-**Note:** This tutorial assumes prior experience with transactional databases.
-If you're new to this topic, it may be challenging, but it's essential to understand how to use Sprite properly.

-**Important:** You don't need to run this code; it will be put into practice in the next tutorial.

----

 ArcadeDB is a transactional database.
 This is preferred for applications that require a high level of data integrity.
 Non-idempotent operations (which is a technical way of saying "operations that can change the database") must be part of a transaction.

 In ArcadeDB (and Sprite) commands are non-idempotent, and queries are idempotent.
 Commands, therefore, are required to be issued as part of a transaction.
 Sprite contains many methods that are built as abstractions over commands (for example: `createType`, `createDocument`, or `deleteOne`).
 They still use the `SpriteDatabase.command` method internally, and as a result must be performed as part of a transaction.

+There are a few different ways to conduct transactions in Sprite

+1. Manually, with `newTransaction`, `commitTransaction`, and `rollbackTransaction`
-Is Sprite you can manually control how transactions are accomplished, use the `SpriteDatabase.transaction` method (which incorporates some abstraction to reduce boilerplate), or use the helpers on the `SpriteTransaction` class.
+2. The `SpriteDatabase.transaction` method (which incorporates some abstraction to reduce boilerplate)
+3. The `SpriteTransaction` class itself has a `commit`, and a `rollback` method on it.

 This tutorial will demonstate these methods, and explain why they are implemented as such in Sprite.

+---

+###### Note:

+You don't need to run this code; it will be put into practice in the next tutorial.

+---

 #### Overview
 ---